KumarAmitt/calculator/README.md

 - Navigate to the directory `calculator` in your File Explorer.

-- Run `git checkout milestone-1` to check out the working branch
+- Run `git checkout milestone-1` to check out the feature branch

 - Run `npm install` to install dependencies.